AISE-TUDelft/tiny-transformers/code/guides/ronaldo-guide.md

 - Enter container with `docker exec -it <name> bash`.
 I.e. execute `bash` in the container `<name>` in `-it` interactive mode.

 #### Getting to Work
-Okay, now assuming you have the above `docker` dev container running on `delftblue`, you can connect to it from VSCode as follows:
+Okay, now assuming you have the above `docker` dev container running on `ronaldo`, you can connect to it from VSCode as follows:

-- Install `Docker Dev Containers` from the Extension Marketplace.
+- Install `Docker Dev Containers` and `Remote Development (ssh)` from the Extension Marketplace.
 - In the command palette, select `Connect Current Window to Host`, and select `ronaldo` (if not in your `~/.ssh/config`, you have to type out its address)
 - Once connected, open the command palette again; select `Attach to Dev Container`, and connect to your container.